Use ‘Min Specs’ to help groups discover what is absolutely essential

 Ever struggled to come up with a Definition of Done that captured the essential characteristics of a “Done”-increment rather than what everyone hoped it would be?
 Or define a minimal version of a product (MVP) where stakeholders keep adding features to the list?
 In this post, we show how to use a Liberating Structure called Min Specs to facilitate this process of first brainstorming the options, and then narrowing down to what is absolutely necessary for achieving a purpose.

 Min Specs offers a nice balance between first exploring the entire field of do’s and must-not-do’s, and then aggressively narrowing down to what is absolutely essential.
 It does so in a way that allows everyone to be actively involved, from the extroverted to the introverted members, from leaders to followers.
-If you’d like to experience this Liberating Structure, and many others, make sure to join the ‘immersion workshop’ taking place in Amsterdam in December 2018.

 Uses in Scrum and workshops